ceph/ceph/doc/glossary.rst

                 storage cluster.
 See also :term:`RBD`.

 	Ceph Block Storage
-                The block storage "product," service or capabilities when used in conjunction with ``librbd``, a hypervisor such as QEMU or Xen, and a hypervisor abstraction layer such as ``libvirt``.
+                One of the three kinds of storage supported by Ceph (the other two are object storage and file storage).
+Ceph Block Storage is the block storage "product", which refers to block-storage related services and capabilities when used in conjunction with the collection of (1) ``librbd`` (a python module that provides file-like access to :term:`RBD` images), (2) a hypervisor such as QEMU or Xen, and (3) a hypervisor abstraction layer such as ``libvirt``.

 	Ceph Client
                 The collection of Ceph components which can access a Ceph